dmsc/fastbasic/manual.md

 if you want to change it.

-Compiling the program to disk
+Compiling The Program To Disk
 =============================

 Once you are satisfied with your